| As the second witness was leaving,

 confidence."

-There were a few moments of uncomfortable silence and Eowyn's
+There were a few moments of uncomfortable silence, and Eowyn's

-if they feel the rite has been ruined?
-What if they are afraid
+What if the elves feel that the rite has been ruined?

 But then Aragorn rose to his feet.
 "I, for one, will be